 What is the average carat for an engagement ring?

-“What is the average carat for an engagement ring”, along with “how much to spend on an engagement ring?” are the two never-ending questions when it comes to engagement ring shopping.
+“What is the average carat for an engagement ring”, along with “how much to spend on an engagement ring?” are the two most common questions when it comes to engagement ring shopping.
 The answer to these questions will set brides or grooms-to-be in a direction to what they ultimately purchase.
-But what is the average carat for an engagement ring and does it really matter when it comes to your engagement ring?
+But what is the average carat for an engagement ring?

 A good way to answer this is to look at what is the most frequently requested size diamond.
-In Australia it is easily the 1 carat diamond that is the most sought after diamond.
+In Australia, it is easily the 1 carat diamond that is the most sought after diamond.
 There is a notion out there that a perfect 1 carat solitaire engagement ring is a classic choice, what every girl would want.
-For some it is and others are not so fussed on the “classic” choice.
+For some it is, and others are not so fussed on the “classic” choice.
 Whether this trend is for you or not it does set the trend of what people initially look for in a diamond, ultimately steering them in the direction of what they end up getting.
-Even according to The Knot’s 2014 survey the 1 carat diamond or slightly bigger was the average size diamond choice for shoppers.

 Ultimately, there is no right or wrong when it comes to what size diamond you should purchase.
-But when we look at averages if is safe to say that, unlike America where it is common place to see massive 2 carats sitting proudly on a certain finger, closer to home you it is more likely you will see a sparkling – closer to perfect – but smaller diamond sitting gracefully on a finger.
+While in America, it is common place to see massive 2 carats sitting proudly on a certain finger, in Australia it is less common.
+Closer to home it is more likely you will see a closer-to-perfect smaller diamond featured in a classic engagement ring.